asyncapi/website/content/blog/asyncapi-github-actions.md

     output: generated-html
 ```

-Now you have a trigger, and you can generate a website.
-The next step is to publish a website to GitHub Pages.
+Now you have a trigger, and you can generate a Web page.
+The next step is to publish the Web page to GitHub Pages.
 For this, you can use one of the actions created by the community, like `JamesIves/github-pages-deploy-action@3.4.2`.
 You can also use other hosting solutions than GitHub Pages, like, for example, Netlify and [one of their actions](https://github.com/netlify/actions/tree/master/cli).

 ```yaml
 - name: Deploy GH page